threestudio-project/threestudio/README.md

 See [here](https://github.com/bennyguo/threestudio#supported-models) for example running commands of all our supported models.
 Please refer to [here](https://github.com/bennyguo/threestudio#tips-on-improving-quality) for tips on getting higher-quality results, and [here](https://github.com/bennyguo/threestudio#vram-optimization) for reducing VRAM usage.

+For feature requests, bug reports, or discussions about technical problems, please [file an issue](https://github.com/threestudio-project/threestudio/issues/new).
+In case you want to discuss the generation quality or showcase your generation results, please feel free to participate in the [discussion panel](https://github.com/threestudio-project/threestudio/discussions).

 ## Supported Models

 ### DreamFusion